OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 ### Ensure that you have the two image files

-It's highly likely that you have the two image files already in your add-in.
+It's highly likely that you already have the two image files in your add-in.
 They're specified in the [IconUrl](/javascript/api/manifest/iconurl) and [HighResolutionIconUrl](/javascript/api/manifest/highresolutioniconurl) elements in the XML manifest.
-Because these are both optional elements, your add-in project mignt not have one or both.
+Because these are both optional elements, your add-in project might not have one or both.
 These are required for an add-in that uses the unified manifest, so you need to create them if the project doesn't already have them.
 For guidance, see [Create an icon for your add-in](/office/dev/store/create-effective-office-store-listings#create-an-icon-for-your-add-in).

 When you've added the files to the project, add **\<IconUrl\>** and **\<HighResolutionIconUrl\>** (in that order) to the XML manifest just below the **\<Description\>** element.
 The following is an example.